Hyperspectral and multispectral image fusion with arbitrary resolution through self-supervised representations: Experiments and Analysis

 \subsection{Experimental Details}

-1) Datasets: Five simulated datasets, including Pavia University~\cite{dell2004exploiting}, Pavia Center~\cite{dell2004exploiting}, Indian Pines~\cite{baumgardner2015220}, Washington DC~\cite{zhuang2021fasthymix, zhuang2018fast} and University of Houston~\cite{le20182018} were used for simulations in our experiments.
-The five synthetic datasets, each with a simulated PSF and SRF, are used to generate two observed images: LR-HSI and HR-MSI.
+1) Datasets: {We evaluate the performance of fusion using both synthetic and real datasets. } {Seven} simulated datasets, including Pavia University~\cite{dell2004exploiting}, Pavia Center~\cite{dell2004exploiting}, Indian Pines~\cite{baumgardner2015220}, Washington DC~\cite{zhuang2021fasthymix, zhuang2018fast}, University of Houston~\cite{le20182018}, {Peppers~\cite{yasuma2010generalized}, and Superballs~\cite{yasuma2010generalized} }were used for simulations in our experiments.
+The {seven} synthetic datasets, each with a simulated PSF and SRF, are used to generate two observed images: LR-HSI and HR-MSI.
 More specifically, we utilize a Gaussian blur of $5\times5$ pixels with a 0 mean and 1 standard deviation to simulate the PSF for generating the LR-HSI.
 The downsampling ratio was set to 4 for all datasets.
 The spectral response of the IKONOS satellite (a Nikon D700 camera) was used to simulate the SRF for generating the HR-MSI.
-The i.i.d Gaussian noise was added to HR-MSI and LR-HSI with signal-to-noise ratios (SNRs) of 30dB, respectively.
-The details for the five datasets are summarized as follows.
+The i.i.d Gaussian noise was added to HR-MSI and LR-HSI with signal-to-noise ratios (SNRs) of 30 dB, respectively.
+The details for the {eight} datasets are summarized as follows.

 \begin{itemize}

 \item Pavia University: The image measures $610\times340\times115$ pixels with a spatial resolution of 1.3 meters and spectral coverage spanning from 0.43 $\mu m$ to 0.86 $\mu m$.
 Due to the effects of noise and water vapor absorption, 12 bands were removed.
 An area covering $336 \times 336$ pixels in the lower-left corner of the image and containing 103 bands was selected for the experiment.